 Who develops WCAG2ICT

-WCAG2ICT was developed by the WCAG2ICT Task Force, provided for public review, and approved by the Web Content Accessibility Guidelines Working Group (WCAG WG), which is part of the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI).
+WCAG2ICT is developed by the WCAG2ICT Task Force, provided for public review, and approved by the Accessibility Guidelines Working Group (AG WG), which is part of the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI).